tanushri1506/Code-Mate/README.md

 1. React: A JavaScript library for building user interfaces.
 2. CodeMirror: A versatile text editor implemented in JavaScript for the browser.
-3. Firebase: For real-time database and authentication.
-4. Node.js: For the backend server, providing RESTful API services.
+3. Node.js: For the backend server, providing RESTful API services.
-5. Express.js: Web application framework for Node.js to build robust APIs.
+4. Express.js: Web application framework for Node.js to build robust APIs.
-6. Socket.io: For websocket-based real-time connections.
+5. Socket.io: For websocket-based real-time connections.

 ## Installation